-The state of Hawaii is comprised of numerous islands, each with their own distinct landscapes and state parks.
-From empty craters to active volcanoes, plummeting waterfalls and lava rock tide pools; the Aloha State is home to some of the most varied national parks and state parks in the United States.
+The state of Hawaii is comprised of numerous islands, each with their own distinct landscapes and parks.
+From empty craters to active volcanoes, plummeting waterfalls and lava rock tide pools; the Aloha State is home to some of the most varied national and state parks in the United States.
 Explore each island for a breakdown of what natural beauties await you in Hawaii.

 The parks have various ranges of topography, from miles of dense rainforest, wilderness trails and untamed acres, to beautifully trimmed and landscaped grounds.
 The Hawaii state and national parks are broken down into two programs: the outdoor recreation program and the heritage program.
 The outdoor program encourages visitors to partake in the natural beauty of these reserves, by picnicking, camping, sight-seeing, lodging, hiking, exploring, and witnessing marine life in the ocean.